pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

 -   Picking one of the four numbers can work as a hash function under the assumption that that input is uniformly distributed.
--   **Objective**: Regardless of the input, we need the "random" property.
+-   **Objective**: Regardless of the input, we need the "random" operty.
 -   **Realization**: There is no single hash function that behaves well on all input data.
 -   **Idea**: Pick from a family of hash functions randomly so that the